Elizabeth Stephens

 Elizabeth M. "Beth" Stephens (born November 18, 1960) is an American filmmaker, artist, sculptor, photographer, professor and two time Chair of the Art Department at UC Santa Cruz.
 Stephens, who describes herself as "ecosexual", collaborates with her wife since 2002, ecosexual artist, radical sex educator, and performer Annie Sprinkle.

 Early life

-Stephens was born in Montgomery, West Virginia on November 18, 1960.
+Stephens was born in Montgomery, West Virginia, on November 18, 1960.
 Her family co-owned Marathon Coal-bit company.
 She grew up in Appalachia, moving to Boston, New Jersey, and later to San Francisco.
 In her youth, her family attended a Presbyterian church.

 Career

 Stephens studied Fine Arts at Tufts University, The Museum School, and Rutgers University.
 She worked with Martha Rosler and Geoffrey Hendricks in her graduate education.
 She has been a professor at UCSC since 1993, chaired the department from 2006 until 2009 and again from 2017 until 2020.

 Love Art Laboratory

 In December 2004, Stephens committed to doing seven years of art projects about love with her wife and art collaborator, Annie Sprinkle.
 They call this their Love Art Laboratory.
 Part of their project was to do an experimental art wedding each year, and each year had a different theme and color.
 The seven-year structure was adapted to their project by invitation of artist Linda M. Montano.
 Sprinkle and Stephens have done seventeen art weddings, fourteen with ecosexual themes.
 Critics relate the project to contemporary political debates including marriage equality, ecofeminism, and the environmental movement.
 Critics also note that Stephens' work explores and challenges the validity of the boundary between what is "art," and what is "pornography."

+The Schlesinger Library at Harvard University acquired Stephen's papers, primarily focused on the Love Art Laboratory, and including her and her partner's work on Goodbye Gauley Mountain and their work at Documenta 2017.